What a Military Recruiter Won't Tell You About the Commissary

 Formally called Defense Commissary Agency (DeCA) Commissaries, these stores have Congressional approval to use taxpayer dollars for their construction and operation.
 There are nearly 240 such stores around the world.

 Commissaries are required to sell their products for the price they paid for them, plus a five percent surcharge that helps pay operating costs.

 That surcharge covers most of the commissary workers, like cashiers and stockers.
 An exception is the baggers, who work for tips.
 It's customary to tip baggers $1 to $5, depending upon the total amount of the purchase.

 DeCA claims to provide overall savings to the customer of more than 30 percent.
 That means a family of four shopping regularly can save about $3,000 per year, and a single person can save about $1,000 per year.

 However, actual savings vary from one area to another, depending upon whether or not the local civilian food stores charge a sales tax, and what grocery stores are available.

-In a direct comparison test, a grocery order purchased for $103.57 at a Walmart Super Store would have cost $89.79, including the 5 percent surcharge, at Patrick Air Force Base in Brevard County, Florida.
-That's a decent savings, but the 30 percent discount claimed by DeCA would have put the bill at a little over $70.
+In a direct comparison test, a grocery order purchased for $103.57 at a Walmart Super Store would have cost $89.79, including the 5% surcharge, at Patrick Air Force Base in Brevard County, Florida.
+That's a decent saving, but the 30% discount claimed by DeCA would have put the bill at a little over $70.